damax-solutions/enqueue-simple-bus-queue-interop/doc/configuration.md

 ./bin/console enqueue:transport:consume commands_processor --queue=async_jobs
 ```

 It is possible to route messages to different queues.
-Could be useful for heavy lifting consumption processes.
+Could be useful for heavy consumption processes.

 ```yaml
 enqueue_simple_bus: